vesperix/libvxsdr/docs/source/host_settings.rst

 Processor Affinity
 ------------------

-The library can set the processes which interact with the network stack for data transport to run on specific processors.
-Because many current CPU architectures have a mix of high-performance and high-efficiency processors, it is important to identify which processors are the fastest, so that these can be used for the network processing for data transport.
+The VXSDR host software can set the processes which interact with the network stack for data transport to run on specific processors.
+Because many current CPU architectures have a mix of high-performance and high-efficiency processors, it is important to identify which processors are the fastest, so that these can be used for network processing for data transport.

 Processor affinity for these threads is controlled by the following entries in the settings map passed to the constructor for the ``vxsdr`` class:

 .. highlight:: c++
 .. code-block::

     {"udp_data_transport:thread_affinity_offset",   0}
     {"udp_data_transport:sender_thread_affinity",   0}
     {"udp_data_transport:receiver_thread_affinity", 1}

 The ``thread_affinity_offset`` entry is added to the ``sender_thread_affinity`` and ``receiver_thread_affinity`` entries to determine the processor number for these threads.
-In the example above, the sender and receiver threads would be assigned to processors 0 and 1, respectively.
+In the example above, which shows the default settings, the sender and receiver threads would be assigned to processors 0 and 1, respectively.

 The Portable Hardware Locality package, developed by the Open MPI project, can be helpful in identifying and mapping processor types and cache hierarchies.
-On Ubuntu 22.04 or later, this package can be installed from the standard repositiories:
+On Ubuntu 22.04 or later, this package can be installed from the standard
+repositories:

 .. highlight:: shell
 .. code-block::

     sudo apt install hwloc

 Information on obtaining ``hwloc`` for many operating systems and architectures is